ZacGamble/ZacGamble/README.md

   <h2>A bit about me:</h2>

-:electron: I’m currently studying full-stack software development.
+:electron: I’m currently working as a full-stack software engineer.

-:nerd_face:	 I have been hard at work learning JavaScript, Node.js, Mongoose/MongoDB, HTML, CSS/Bootstrap, and much more!
+:nerd_face:	 I have been hard at work learning PHP, JavaScript, Node.js, Mongoose/MongoDB, HTML, CSS/Bootstrap, and much more!

 🥇 I am passionate about learning and finding opportunities for personal and professional growth.